How do you maximise cost savings on postage?

 What can you send?

-As long as your books fall within the size and weight restrictions outlined below, you can use International Business Mail to send a variety of weights and formats.
+As long as your books fall within the size and weight restrictions outlined below, you can use Royal Mail to send a variety of weights and formats.

 Delivery times within Europe are 3-5 working days and the rest of World 6-8 working days.